snehilvj/dmc-docs/docs/getting-started/getting-started.md

 might look a bit different.
 You can check out [MantineProvider theme object](/theme-object) for more details on theming and customizations and to see the [theme used in these docs.](/theme-object#usage-in-dmc-docs)

+### Mantine Documentation

+Dash Mantine Components v0.14 through v1.x are built on **Mantine v7**.
+While the [Mantine documentation](https://mantine.dev) is a valuable reference, please make sure to consult the [Mantine v7 docs](https://v7.mantine.dev/) to avoid discrepancies, as Mantine is currently on version 8.

 ### Next Steps

 Please read the [Mantine API Overview](/mantine-api) section before starting development to learn about all of the